dvdzkwsk/webpack-boilerplate/README.md

 How to Use
 ----------

+### Directory Structure

+It's pretty simple, and all you'll probably end up caring about is the `~/src` directory, which contains the `index.html` file that Webpack bakes during `npm run compile` or uses as the base in development mode.
+In `~/src/entry-points` you'll find a `client` folder, which is the main entry point for the sample Webpack configuration in `~/build/webpack/client`.

+### Available Scripts

 #### `npm run compile`
 Runs the Webpack build with your current node environment; compiles the results to disk.